 UPDATE: Voor een verslag van het verkiezingsontbijt, zie: https://www.universiteitleiden.nl/nieuws/2019/05/alles-over-de-eu-verkiezingen-bij-een-goed-ontbijt ‘De ochtend na de Europese Parlementsverkiezingen in Nederland komen experts van binnen en buiten de Universiteit Leiden bij elkaar om de voorlopige uitslag van de Nederlandse EP-verkiezingen (23 mei) te bespreken.
 In panelsetting … Continue reading →

 UPDATE: ‘Naar aanleiding en ter ere van zijn promotie zal Bussey op 28 juni een lezing geven over de historische en filosofische achtergrond van vrijheid van religie, en de status van deze vrijheid vandaag de dag binnen het sociale en … Continue reading →

 Looking forward to participating in the above international and interdisciplinary conference, School of Divinity, New College, Edinburgh, 2-3 September 2019.
 The description of the conference theme reads as follows: ‘Is populism on the rise?
 Across the political spectrum, populism is … Continue reading →

-Beautiful place to give a guest talk this morning: The Sanctuary of Our Lady of Distress in Heiloo, North-Holland.
+UPDATE: Beautiful place to give a guest talk this morning: The Sanctuary of Our Lady of Distress in Heiloo, North-Holland.
 The lecture was on “Natural Law, Human Rights, and Religious Freedom.”
-The audience consisted of a group of talented leaders of … Continue reading →
+The audience consisted of a group of talented leaders … Continue reading →